Where Is The Online Degree Tuition?

 - details for all online programs offered are located in the same area of the website

 - online program pages include a “summary” area near the top that includes cost per credit (which includes tuition and fees), total credits, available concentrations, and the time required to complete the program

 - prerequisite and admissions requirements are clearly identified

 - application fees and the application process are also clear for applicants

 There are definitely more online program websites with improved content this year vs. the previous two years.
 But there are also many more online programs in the market, as competition continues to intensify.

 The Online Degree Database Difference

 Gathering detailed online degree program information takes hours, if not weeks, of time scanning university websites.
 This is why the Online Degree Database exists.

-Our interactive tool allows you to work with the degree information in the database to find the best online programs using the criteria that are important to you.
+Our interactive tool allows prospective students to work with the degree information in the database to find the best online programs using the criteria that are important to them.
 Plus, we give prospective students helpful information on thinking through what program characteristics are most important and tips for how to talk with online program advisers for the most popular master’s degrees.

 Visit our website today to see what we have to offer.
 Let us do the heavy-lifting on web-surfing university program websites for you!